jruels/kube-admin/labs/persistent-storage/index.md

 This tutorial shows you how to set up a single-replica WordPress deployment on Google Kubernetes Engine (GKE) using a MySQL database.
 In this lab you will use Cloud SQL, which provides a managed version of MySQL.
 WordPress uses PersistentVolumes (PV) and PersistentVolumeClaims (PVC) to store data.
 WordPress uses Google Persistent Disk as storage to back the PVs.

-As we've discussed pods root filesystems are emepheral and are deleted when the pod is deleted or a node fails.
+As we've discussed pod's root filesystems are ephemeral and are deleted when the pod is deleted or a node fails.

-Using PVs backed by Persistent Disk let you store your WordPress platform data outside the pods.
+Using PVs backed by Persistent Disk lets you store your WordPress platform data outside the pods.
 This way, even if they are deleted, the data is still available.

 WordPress requires a PV to store data.
 For this tutorial, you use the default storage class to dynamically create Google Persistent Disk and create a PVC for the deployment.